(844) 909 2560

 In addition to suppressing users' appetites, opioids can cause severe constipation.
 As constipation worsens, users tend to avoid eating, but the lack of fiber in their diet allows the condition to persist.

 Withdrawal from opioids can also create nutritional deficiencies.
-Eliminating opioids such as heroin, codeine, morphine, OxyContin, Percocet, and Vicodin can trigger vomiting and diarrhea.
+Eliminating opioids such as heroin, codeine, morphine, Percocet, and Vicodin can trigger vomiting and diarrhea.
 Both of these conditions can deplete the body of nutrients and interfere with the body’s electrolyte balance, which may lead to dehydration.

 Stimulants and Nutrition